 - When the cake is done cooling, remove the cakes from their bowls and cut the tops so that the tops are flat.
 You will be flipping them over as seen below.

-- Arrange smaller cake pieces as displayed in the pictures below.
+- Next, arrange smaller cake pieces as displayed in the pictures below.

-- Spread cream cheese icing evenly and liberally onto cake covering all the crevices.
+- Then, spread cream cheese icing evenly and liberally onto cake covering all the crevices.
 Try to put enough icing on the cake so that the dark color does not show through the icing, if possible.

-- Add green grass to the sides along with eggs or add Easter candy onto grass.
+- Then, add green Easter grass to the sides along with eggs or add Easter candy onto grass.

-- Cut a watermelon-flavored Fruit Rollup into two oval 1 1/2"x 1" or so pieces and six 1/2 " or so round pieces and attach them to the feet as shown in picture below with chocolate eggs.
+- Next cut a watermelon-flavored Fruit Roll-Up into two oval 1 1/2"x 1" or so pieces and six 1/2 " or so round pieces and attach them to the feet as shown in picture below with chocolate eggs.

-- See freezing and thawing instructions in the Notes section.
+- Also, see freezing and thawing instructions in the Notes section.